XiaochenCui/XiaochenCui.github.io/content/posts/context-switch-coroutine-1999.md

 ### Pondering

-Q1.
-What if the stack requested at the coroutine initialization was insufficient?
+- **What if the stack requested at the coroutine initialization was insufficient?**

     Stack of the program will be disrupted, anything horrible could happen.

-Q2.
-Can we prevent the coroutine from stack overflow?
+- **Can we prevent the coroutine from stack overflow?**

     As far as I know, we can't.

-Q3.
-How does we put the struct `task` to the start of the corresponding coroutine's stack?
+- **How does we put the struct `task` to the start of the corresponding coroutine's stack?**

     We doesn't put the `task` struct to the start of a coroutine's stack.
 All we do it make sure there are at least 1 unclaimed `task` struct on the stack all the time.
 When a new coroutine was called, the `task` would assigned to it and the coroutine would running on the stack space just behind it.

-Q4.
-Why `pred/suc` and `prev/next` pointers are provided at the same time, whether one of the two groups could be removed?
+- **Why `pred/suc` and `prev/next` pointers are provided at the same time, whether one of the two groups could be removed?**

     The `prev/next` pointers are necessary which maintain the memory layout of our program, including:

     1. allocation new task
     2. merge free memory blocks on the stack
     3. split memory block on necessary.

      Where as `pred/suc` pointers are optional, they just speed up the procedure in searching for unused task.

-Q5.
-What's the usage of `Coroutine *ToBeResumed` ?
+- **What's the usage of `Coroutine *ToBeResumed` ?**

     The intention of `*ToBeResumed` is to indicating a coroutine calling a specific coroutine on ending instead of returning directly, but not used for the library currently.

 # Reference